eddireeder/personal-website/README.md

 ## 🚀 Building and Running for Production

-1. Builds the app for production to the build folder
+1. Builds the app for production to the `public` folder

    ```sh
    npm run build